ola1180/cv/readme.md

 # my cv

-technology which I used to my project
+technology which I used in my project

 - HTML
 - CSS